uccser/cs-field-guide/text/en/curriculum-guides/ncea/level-3/software-engineering-methodologies.md

 ## Overview

-Note that a plural means “at least two” in NZQA documents.
+Note that a plural means "at least two" in NZQA documents.
 Because this is one of the two areas of computer science that the student must cover, most of the plurals effectively become singular for this project, which is half their overall report.
 This project will give them at least one algorithm/technique and practical application, and the other project they do will give them another of each.

-- **Achieved: [A1]** “describing key problems that are addressed in selected areas of computer science”
+- **Achieved: [A1]** "describing key problems that are addressed in selected areas of computer science"
-- **Achieved: [A2]** “describing examples of practical applications of selected areas to demonstrate the use of key algorithms and/or techniques from these areas“
+- **Achieved: [A2]** "describing examples of practical applications of selected areas to demonstrate the use of key algorithms and/or techniques from these areas"
-- **Merit: [M1]** “explaining how key algorithms or techniques are applied in selected areas”
+- **Merit: [M1]** "explaining how key algorithms or techniques are applied in selected areas"
-- **Merit: [M2]** “explaining examples of practical applications of selected areas to demonstrate the use of key algorithms and/or techniques from these areas”
+- **Merit: [M2]** "explaining examples of practical applications of selected areas to demonstrate the use of key algorithms and/or techniques from these areas"
-- **Excellence: [E1]** “discussing examples of practical applications of selected areas to demonstrate the use of key algorithms and/or techniques from these areas”
+- **Excellence: [E1]** "discussing examples of practical applications of selected areas to demonstrate the use of key algorithms and/or techniques from these areas"
-- **Excellence: [E2]** “evaluating the effectiveness of algorithms, techniques, or applications from selected areas”
+- **Excellence: [E2]** "evaluating the effectiveness of algorithms, techniques, or applications from selected areas"

 The terminology in the 3.44 standard can be challenging to understand because it applies to six different areas.
 The following list describes how the terminology of the standard maps onto this project.